Live calculator

 Veterinary medication dose calculator

 Convert a selected veterinary dose into total drug amount and formulation math.
-This tool supports arithmetic review only; verify the drug, dose range, route, frequency, and formulation against a current formulary before clinical use.
+Weight-based arithmetic for mg/kg, mcg/kg, and mg/lb with a visible audit trail.

 Enter the selected reference dose exactly as written.
 The audit trail will convert the entry to mg/kg when needed.